lpil/dogma/docs/rules.md

 This is because Elixir does not require semicolons to terminate expressions, and breaking up multiple expressions on different lines improves readability.

+### TakenName

+A rule that disallows function or macro names which overrides standart lib.

+For example, this is considered valid:

+  def just_do_it do
+  end

+  defmacro make_your_dreams_come_true(clause, expression) do end

+While this is considered invalid:

+  def unless do
+  end

+  defmacro require(clause, expression) do end

 ### TrailingBlankLines